hecatommyriagon/traceroute/README.txt

 an ICMP time-to-live-exceeded response until we send the max amount of datagrams or we get the echo response from the destination.

+Note: This will only work on Linux due to network stack

 ### Building
 To build, execute the command `make` in the project directory